 While everyone can’t wait to open presents, you still have to eat.
-Whether you want something quick to grab, or are going to have a sit down breakfast or brunch, I’ve got 25 great ides for Christmas morning breakfast that will be a hit for breakfast or brunch.
+Whether you want something quick to grab, or are going to have a sit down breakfast or brunch, I’ve got some great ides for a Southern Christmas morning breakfast that will be a hit for breakfast or brunch.

 Table of contents